 A: The Mediterranean Parliament is the highest organ of the Mediterranean Macroregion.
-The Mediterranean Parliament is governed by merit-based participation and is formalized, with certification to each individual Mediterranean Parliamentary, by the proceeding public administration.
-The Mediterranean Parliament operates between the National, European and Mediterranean Parliaments, and the European Parliament and operates between the European Parliament and other international institutions affecting the Mediterranean, always favoring the most of synergies.
-The “working between” implies the setting up of the Mediterranean Parliament as a link, favoring any possible interactive flow as the Macroregion stimulates inter-institutional cooperation.
+The Mediterranean Parliament is governed by merit-based participation and is formalized, with certification by each individual Mediterranean Parliamentary, by the proceeding public administration.
+The Mediterranean Parliament operates between the National, European and Mediterranean Parliaments, and the European Parliament and operates between the European Parliament and other international institutions affecting the Mediterranean, always favoring maximum synergies.
+The “working between” implies the setting up of the Mediterranean Parliament as a link, favoring every possible interactive flow as the Macro-region stimulates inter-institutional cooperation.

-Q: How can I enter the Mediterranean Parliament?
+Q: How can I access the Mediterranean Parliament?

-A: You can enter The Mediterranean Parliament by holding the roles of Action Group Coordinator or Macro-Assessor, after having successfully completed the appropriate Procedure.
+A: The Mediterranean Parliament is accessed by holding the roles of Action Group Coordinator or Macro-Minister, after having successfully completed the appropriate Procedure.

 Q: What does the Mediterranean Parliament do?

-A: The Mediterranean Parliament is the highest body of the Mediterranean Macroregion.
+A: The Mediterranean Parliament is the highest organ of the Mediterranean Macroregion.

-The Mediterranean Parliament manages the Mediterranean Macroregion.
+The Mediterranean Parliament heads the Mediterranean Macroregion.
 Each Mediterranean Parliamentarian operates within the assigned responsibilities.
-The Mediterranean Macroregion, according to the various competences attributed within the Mediterranean Parliament, can issue specific regulations, development plans, and calls.
+The Mediterranean Macroregion, according to the various competences attributed within the Mediterranean Parliament, can issue specific regulations, development plans, tenders.

 Q: What is the Structure of the Mediterranean Macroregion?

-A: The Structure of the Mediterranean Macroregion is the directive and managing organization of the Mediterranean Macroregion and is made up of the Heads of the Offices and Editors of the Mediterranean Macroregion.
+A: The Structure of the Mediterranean Macroregion is the directive and management organization of the Mediterranean Macroregion and is made up of the Heads of the Offices and Editors of the Mediterranean Macro-region.

 Q: What does the Structure of the Mediterranean Macroregion do?